PiotrPieciak/LEARN_04_SYNTHETIC_Heroes_vs_Villains/README.md

 # Heroes vs Villains
 ## Description of project

-The Heroes vs. Villains project main purpose it to classify movie characters into three categories: heroes, villains, and neutral characters based on the words they use.
+Main purpose of Heroes vs Villains project it to classify movie characters into three categories: heroes, villains, and neutral characters based on the words they use.
 Since I do not have the rights to use actual movie dialogues, I built a character and words generator that creates fictional characters and assigns them words based on predefined distributions.

-Part1.
-Character and Speech Generator
+### Part1.
+Character and Words Generator

 The generator creates a random (but in defined range) number of heroes, villains, and neutral characters.
-        Each character is assigned words from four predefined word lists:
+Each Character  receive number of words based on distibution defined to particular group.

+Each character words are defined by four list.
+Words are unique for particular list and all characters can use words from each list but their usage is limited by character type.
+For example Hero can use Villains word but their overal usage will be lower that Villains characters.
+Four predefined word lists are:

-            Heroic words
+* Heroic words
-            Villainous words
+* Villainous words
-            Neutral words
+* Neutral words
-            Creative phrases (common to all characters)
+* Creative phrases (common to all characters)

-        This ensures a unique dataset for analysis.
+Rules for words definition and their distribution is described in notebook.
+Such approach will ensures a unique dataset for analysis.

+### Part 2 Machine learning project

 Exploratory Data Analysis (EDA)
 	The generated dataset is analyzed to identify patterns in word usage across different character types.
-        Various word count limits are tested to see how restricting the number of words affects classification accuracy.
+	Various word count limits are tested to see how restricting the number of words affects classification score.

 Feature Engineering and TF-IDF
         The dataset is processed using TF-IDF (Term Frequency-Inverse Document Frequency) to extract meaningful features.
-        Different values of the Max Features parameter are tested to optimize classification performance.
+        Different values of the max_features parameter are tested to optimize classification performance.

 Classification Models
-        The main classification task is binary classification: distinguishing between heroes and villains.
+        The main classification task is to distinguishing between heroes, villains and neutral characters.
         Various classification models are tested to determine the most effective approach.

 Word Cloud Visualization
         A word cloud is generated to visually represent the most common words used by each character type.

 Analysis & Findings
-        Multiple tests are conducted to find the optimal upper and lower word count limits for accurate classification.
+        Multiple tests are conducted to find the optimal upper and lower word count limits for more robust classification.
         The impact of different TF-IDF settings is analyzed.
         Two detailed summaries present key insights and conclusions from the experiments.